Home V/S Sui vs Arbitrum: Key Differences and Use Cases Explained

 Sui’s security model is built on its unique consensus mechanism, which ensures fast and secure transaction processing.
 However, as a newer blockchain, it is still undergoing extensive testing and audits to establish its security credentials fully.
 Sui aims to achieve a balance between high performance and decentralization.

 Arbitrum benefits from Ethereum’s established security and decentralization.
 By leveraging Ethereum’s PoS mechanism, Arbitrum ensures that its transactions are secure and validated by a decentralized network of validators.
-This robust security model makes Arbitrum a trusted layer-2 solution for Ethereum-based applications.
+Arbitrum has also introduced permissionless fraud proofs through its AnyTrust protocol, further reducing centralization risks and enhancing trustless verification.

 Pros and Cons